 Ella Gale was the daughter of Rev. Elbridge Gale, a regent and professor of botany and horticulture at Kansas State.
 Ella taught drawing at Kansas State for about a year following her marriage to William Kedzie, after which they had two children together: Ella Pearl, born 1877 and known as Pearl; and William Roscoe, born 1879 and known as Roscoe.

-Then in April 1880, William Kedzie died from “inflammation of the brain.”
-He was just 28 years old, the second Kedzie son to die before the age of 30.
+In April 1880, William Kedzie died from “inflammation of the brain.”
+He was just twenty-eight years old, the second Kedzie son to die before the age of thirty.

 Then fate dealt the Kedzie family another blow.
 On December 17, 1891, Harriett Fairchild Kedzie died at home at Faculty Row № 5.
-She was 65 years old.
+She was sixty-five years old.

-Alone in the Faculty Row house and still teaching full-time at age 68, Professor Robert Kedzie wrote to Ella and invited her to move to M.A.C. in order to run the household.
-She accepted and immediately resigned her position at Olivet.
+Alone in the Faculty Row house and still teaching full-time at age sixty-eight, Professor Robert Kedzie wrote to Ella and invited her to move to M.A.C. to manage his household.
+She accepted the offer and immediately resigned from her position at Olivet.

 At first blush, this seems terribly unfair—for the second time, she abandoned her teaching career for the benefit of a Kedzie man.
 Yet on the other hand, it was probably a very smart decision for Ella and her family.
-At Olivet College she was “head of the art department,” yet her title was instructor which under-ranked her as a department chair—typically a full (or at least assistant) professor—and commensurately underpaid her.
-At M.A.C., with room and board costs covered by her father-in-law, she had the freedom to homeschool her children, by then 14 and 12 years old, in the literal heart of academia.
+At Olivet College she was “head of the art department,” yet her title was instructor which under-ranked her as a department chair—typically a full, or at least assistant, professor—and commensurately underpaid her.
+At M.A.C., with room and board covered by her father-in-law, she had the freedom to homeschool her children, by then fourteen and twelve years old, in the literal heart of academia.
 An additional benefit for the kids was living under the same roof as their grandfather, who in this author’s opinion was one of the foremost scientific minds of the era.

 Clearly, Pearl and Roscoe Kedzie thrived as two of the “campus kids” in the midst of M.A.C.’s education-first environment.
-Pearl was one of three graduates of the Women’s Course in 1898, the second class to complete it,†† and as the high honor student gave a commencement address entitled, “The Realm of Woman.”††† Roscoe graduated in 1899 when he was just 20, went on to earn a divinity degree from Oberlin College, and became a Congregational minister—a vocation that surely would have pleased his late great-grandfather.1
+Pearl was one of three graduates of the Women’s Course in 1898, the second class to complete it, and as the high honor student gave a commencement address entitled, “The Realm of Woman.”†† Roscoe graduated in 1899 when he was just twenty, went on to earn a divinity degree from Oberlin College, and became a Congregational minister—a vocation that surely would have pleased his late great-grandfather.1

 While her kids were “away” at college, Mrs. Kedzie stayed busy.
 She opened an art studio in Lansing in 1897, initially in the Hollister Block and later in “old city hall,” a three-story Italianate commercial block that once stood at 112 East Michigan Avenue.
 There she practiced her specialization—ceramics—and taught private classes.
 She also assisted the Domestic Arts department for the 1897–98 school year as an instructor in freehand drawing, during the early days of that department when it was still understaffed.2